-Tennessee Department of Revenue Administrative Hearing Office Andrew Jackson Building, 11th Floor 500 Deaderick Street Nashville, Tennessee 37242 Fax: (615) 741-6463
+Tennessee Department of Revenue Administrative Hearing Office Andrew Jackson Building, 11th Floor 500 Deaderick Street Nashville, Tennessee 37242 Fax: (615) 741-6463 DORConference.Request@tn.gov

-DORConference.Request@tn.gov

-If an administrative hearing is not requested in a timely manner, the preliminary determination becomes final upon the expiration of the 10-day period to request the hearing.
-If a hearing is timely requested, the Department's Administrative Hearing Office will initiate the administrative hearing process under the UAPA on the issue of whether the manufacturer or importer has established "good cause, asserted in good faith."
+If an administrative hearing is not requested on time, the preliminary determination becomes final upon the expiration of the 10 days to request the hearing.
+If a hearing is requested on time, the Department's Administrative Hearing Office will initiate the administrative hearing process under the UAPA on the issue of whether the manufacturer or importer has established "good cause, asserted in good faith."

 During the UAPA hearing process, termination of the contract will not take effect unless and until the Administrative Law Judge approves the termination.
-If the Administrative Law Judge determines that the manufacturer or importer has failed to establish "good cause, asserted in good faith" as required, the provisions of the contract will remain in full force and effect.
-Failure by the manufacturer or importer to ship to the wholesaler a reasonable amount of the brand at issue is grounds for revocation of the manufacturer or importer's license.
+If the Administrative Law Judge determines that the manufacturer or importer has failed to establish "good cause, asserted in good faith" as required, the contract's provisions will remain in full force and effect.
+Failure by the manufacturer or importer to ship a reasonable amount of the brand at issue to the wholesaler is grounds for revocation of the manufacturer or importer's license.